 You'll want to make sure you have all of the required accessories.
-For this project you'll need, at a minimum, the Raspberry Pi 2, a 2.5A power supply, and a Micro SD card.
-Plus, you will need either a USB wifi adapter or an ethernet cable to connect to your router.
+For this project, you'll need, at a minimum, the Raspberry Pi, a 2.5A power supply, and a Micro SD card.
 Links to the required accessories are available on this guide in the "Tools" section.

 If necessary remove the SD card from the adapter and push it into the reader on the Raspberry Pi.
 Push down until you feel and hear it click into place.

 Plug in the power cable to the wall and then the Raspberry Pi.
 It will power on as soon as it's plugged in.

 Now, with your pi powered on and connected to your local network, you should be able to ssh into your pi.
 SSH comes installed and enabled on Raspbian, so you should be able to SSH in without any prior setup.

 First we'll ping the Raspberry Pi to make sure we can find it.
 The default hostname for the Raspberry Pi is unsurprisingly: raspberrypi.

 PING raspberrypi.attlocal.net (192.168.1.243): 56 data bytes 64 bytes from 192.168.1.243: icmp_seq=0 ttl=64 time=81.131 ms

 Since we can reach our pi, now we'll SSH in.
 The default username and password for the Raspberry Pi is pi and raspberry.

 ssh -l pi raspberrypi